samborkent/plasma-solver/README.md

 # Plasma Solver v5.0.0
 Author: Tom Wijnands

-Modified for two metal oxides by: Bart Boonstra

-Rewritten and modified for lithium metal oxides by: Sam Borkent
+Rewritten and modified for targets of any composition: Sam Borkent

 Based on 'Numerical modelling of the plasma plume propagation and oxidation during pulsed laser deposition of complex oxide thin films', 2020, by